bradleyswilson/bradleyswilson.github.io/_posts/2025-05-25-wbgt-with-dynamical.md

 As someone who works extensively with climate data but hasn't dealt specifically with this type of operational forecast data, this was the perfect jumping in point.
 After a quick look through the variable list in the NOAA GEFS forecast, I decided that a Wet Bulb Globe Temperatures (WBGT) conversion would be a perfect experiment since all the vairables required by the "gold standard" Liljegren approximation were availble.
 WBGT is a heat stress metric that considers temperature, humidity, wind speed, and solar radiation to provide a more robust estimate of human heat stress compared to more common metrics like the heat index.

 For this simple project, my goal was to grab data for a seven-day forecast for Arkansas (my home state) from the GEFS data and estimate the WBGT values over time.
 To calculate WBGT, I used a python implementation of Liljegren's original C scripts by [Kong and Huber (2022)][konghuber], available on Github [here][pywbgt].
 This repo also includes a helpful notebook with a worked CMIP6 example that I've modified here to work with the GEFS data hosted on dynamical.
 I've stripped the dask setup from the original tutorial, but a proper dask implementation would be desirable for scaling a larger subset of data.
+My script is included below.

 {% highlight python %}
 iimport xarray as xr